maximgatilin/sync-redux-url-query-example/README.md

 >Note: this feature is available with `react-scripts@0.2.3` and higher.

-People often serve the front-end React app from the same host and port as their backend implementation.<br>
+users often serve the front-end React app from the same host and port as their backend implementation.<br>
 For example, a production setup might look like this after the app is deployed:

 ```